I-ds/SCADA-system-using-Ignition/README.md

 When the steam valve is open, the reactor temperature rises by 5° per second with an initial temperature of 20°.
 # Task:
--Provide process supervision with synoptics that visualize the real-time state.
+Provide process supervision with synoptics that visualize the real-time state.

--Plot the temperature evolution curve of the reactor.
+Plot the temperature evolution curve of the reactor.

--Plot the level curve of the reactor.
+Plot the level curve of the reactor.

--Plot the level curve of the storage.
+Plot the level curve of the storage.

--Generate an alarm when the storage level exceeds 4000 liters.
+Generate an alarm when the storage level exceeds 4000 liters.

--Generate an alarm when the reactor temperature exceeds 60°C.
+Generate an alarm when the reactor temperature exceeds 60°C.

--Propose a solution to store the dynamic process values with a 1-second sampling rate in an external file and in a database.
+Propose a solution to store the dynamic process values with a 1-second sampling rate in an external file and in a database.